Best Air Purifier

 The Coway does cost a bit more upfront than most of the other models on this list.
-However, in the long run, part of that extra cost is made up for, given its filters and electricity usage are slightly more economical than average.
+However, part of that extra cost is made up for in the long run, given its filters and electricity usage are slightly more economical than average.
 Overall, this machine is a great and high-performing option, particularly if you can't find our top recommendation on sale.

 Read review: Coway AP-1512HH